squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L04-ApplicationDeploymentKubernetes.md

 **Now we will deploy the same application using Ingress**

-# sentiment analyser using Kubernetes and ingress
+# Deploy Sentiment Analyzer using Kubernetes using Kubernetes and ingress

 ## Step 1: Enable ingress by below command